sfc-gh-mhindi/REPO_CBA/15-BB-QPD Future State/QPD - Future State.md

     Snowpipe --> SF_Raw[Snowflake QPD Raw Layer]
 ```

+**Pros:**
+- Minimal implementation time due to repointing existing workflows
+- No learning curve required for teams already familiar with Alteryx

+**Cons:**
+- Doesn't address the challenge of multiple technologies in the target state
+- Continues dependency on third-party tool licensing and maintenance

+---

 **Option 2: OpenFlow Integration**

 Leverage OpenFlow (managed by Snowflake) to extract data from DARE and write to AWS S3 External Landing, with Snowpipe auto-ingest loading into Snowflake QPD Raw Iceberg tables.